danielpalmares/recipe-app/README.md

 # Run the compiler (if you're gonna code it up)
 $ npm run scss

-# Open the index file with Live Server!
+# Open the index file with Live Server
 ```

 If you don't have the Live Server extension installed, this link is for you [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)